Topic-specific policies

 B. Authentication assurance and assurance level

-• Status: part 2 is at Committee Draft stage, on-track to be published in 2025.
+• Status: part 2 is at Final Draft International Standard stage, with publication expected any day now.

 • Although language issues are common in draft standards, I am a little distracted by inconsistent/inaccurate use of key terms such as risk, threat and vulnerability in the CD, begging questions about the integrity of the model and analysis underpinning this standard - but that may simply be a trivial editorial matter and misinterpretation on my part.